advocations/skype/PropertyModel.md

 });
 ```

+If the property doesn't have a value, i.e. its value is `undefined`, then `p.changed(fn)` merely adds the `fn` listener.
+However if the property had a value, it invokes `fn` right away.
+This behavior allows to not write special handling for thw two cases: when the property has a value and when it doesn't.

 A common use of such event listeners is doing something when the property gets a certain value.

 ```js